Dh3kon/github-course/Readme.md

-Git and Github course
+#Git and Github course
-Adding some text here.
+Learning about Git and Github